SoftwareAG/c8y-docs/content/machine-learning/machine-learning-introduction-bundle/mlw-overview.md

 layout: redirect
 ---

 Machine Learning Workbench enables data scientists and machine learning engineers to build, train and evaluate high-quality machine learning models using an intuitive, easy to use, no-code Graphical User Interface and a programmer-friendly Jupyter Notebook based environment.
-Machine Learning Workbench provides seamless access to data residing in Cumulocity IoT operational store or any cloud data lakes with visual tools to ingest and transform the data.
+Machine Learning Workbench provides seamless access to data residing in {{< product-name-1 >}} operational store or any cloud data lakes with visual tools to ingest and transform the data.

 Machine Learning Workbench is composed of the following components: